-Census information regarding the age of owner-occupied units indicates that the Town of Hancock was well established by 1960 (Appendix B, Tables B-1 and B-2).
+Census information regarding the age of owner-occupied units indicates that Waushara County was well established by 1960 (Appendix B, Tables B-1, B-2 and B-3).
 The number of owner-occupied units rose each decade from 1950 through the 1970's, and then fell sharply in the 1980's (Figure 2-1).
 The number of owner-occupied units began rising again in the 1990's, particularly in the latter half of that decade (Figure 2-2).